Cronos Group, one of Canada’s largest medical marijuana companies, began trading last Tuesday on the Nasdaq.

 Original BC cultivates and sells medical marijuana products.

 The company also owns 21.5% in Whistler Medical Marijuana Company, according to their website.
+Companies like this often invest in items like a Rosin Press, which means they need the capital from investors to assist.
 This makes its basket of product offerings extremely diversified.

 As previously mentioned, the company only operates in 100% legal international markets.
 But this doesn’t mean Cronos is short on business.